-Since 2003, LATEX has been the typesetting system officially chosen to compose and print the proceedings of each International Conference Zaragoza-Pau on Applied Mathematics and Statistics (now on Mathematics and its Applications).
+Since 2003, LATEX has been the typesetting system officially chosen to compose and print the proceedings of each International Conference Zaragoza-Pau on Mathematics and its Applications (formerly on Applied Mathematics and Statistics).
 Thus, only papers written in LATEX can be submitted for publication.